offen/website/homepage/content/pages/blog-0010-milestone1.md

-Title: Laying the foundation for fair web analytics | Offen
+title: Laying the foundation for fair web analytics | Offen
 description: Our milestone 1 achievements include extensible architecture, a localization option and an improved server structure.
 save_as: blog/laying-foundation-for-fair-web-analytics/index.html
 href: /blog/laying-foundation-for-fair-web-analytics/